mwender/altitude-pro/README.md

 # Altitude Pro Child Theme

 This is my personal repository of the [Altitude Pro Theme by StudioPress](http://my.studiopress.com/themes/altitude/).
-I use this repository to maintain any edits I make to the theme while also allowing for future updates of the master theme.
+I use this repository to maintain any edits I make to the theme while also allowing for future updates by updating the `master` branch.

 ## Methodology
 The `master` branch always maintains the latest version of the theme available for download from [StudioPress.com](http://studiopress.com).
 The `develop` branch is my baseline starter version of this theme.
 It has the following features: